CooperativeActivities/crac-core/README.md

 ####12.2.2017

-Materials can now be assigned to users.
+Materials can now be assigned to tasks.
 Endpoints for that are in the task-section.

 GET /task/{task_id}/material/add -> NEW